What's the meaning of the phrase 'Elbow grease'?

 Two or three brawny Fellows in a Corner, with meer Ink and Elbow-grease, do more Harm than an Hundred systematical Divines with their sweaty Preaching.

 Marvell was suggesting that, although religious meetings could be disrupted or broken up by the speakers' opponents, printed material could be circulated unhindered.
 Of course, Marvell was alluding to writing when he used the figurative expression 'elbow-grease'.
 It was also used later in the same century, as it is used now, just to mean sweat or effort.
-An example of that usage is found in the 1699 New Dictionary of the Canting Crew:
+An example of that usage is found in the 1699 A New Dictionary of the Terms Ancient and Modern of the Canting Crew:

 Elbow-grease, a derisory Term for Sweat.

 The expression's inclusion in that dictionary, which itemises the language of the streets, suggests that it was a lower-class term.